vidarmehr/ChIPWig-v2/README.md

                                          example(lossy)

 1. Compress a file using non-uniform quantization in standard mode.
-By default, the threshold is 50 and the number of quantization levels M is 50.
+The threshold is 50 and the number of quantization levels M is 50.

-$ wig2chipwig in.wig out.chipwig -n
+$ wig2chipwig in.wig out.chipwig -n1

 2. Compress a file using uniform quantization in standard mode, with threshold 50 and 50 quantization levels.

 $ wig2chipwig in.wig out.chipwig -u 50 50

 3. Compress a file allowing random query in the future with nonuniform quantization and the block size 16.
-By default, the threshold is 50 and the number of quantization levels is 50:
+The threshold is 50 and the number of quantization levels is 50:

-$ wig2chipwig in.wig out.chipwig -nr 16
+$ wig2chipwig in.wig out.chipwig -nr1 16

 4. Compress a file allowing random query in the future with uniform quantization: threshold=50, number of quantization levels=50 and the block size 16: